GPS animal tracking: Effects on animals

 It was believed that GPS collars used on animals affected their behavior.
 This theory was tested on elephants that lived in a zoo in the United States.
-They studied how the elephants behaved with and without the collars for the same amount of time for both scenarios and saw no change in behavior.
-A study was done with mantled howler monkeys to see if GPS Ball and Chain collars had any effect on the monkeys behavior.
+They studied how the elephants behaved with and without the collars simultaneously for both scenarios and saw no change in behavior.

+A study was done with mantled howler monkeys to see if GPS Ball and Chain collars affected the monkeys behavior.
 The study involved observing a group of collared and uncollared female howler monkeys.
-There was no major difference in the collared and uncollared behavior but when the study was over it was discovered that the monkeys had injuries.
-The collars had caused damage to the necks of the monkeys; one had small scratches and some swelling while four other monkeys had deep cuts from the collar.
+There was no significant difference in the collared and uncollared behavior, but when the study was over, it was discovered that the monkeys had injuries.
+The collars had caused damage to the necks of the monkeys; one had minor scratches and some swelling, while four other monkeys had deep cuts from the collar.
 Two of the monkeys with the lacerations had their tissue healing over the collar.

 Tracking technology and battery life

+GPS animal tracking uses satellite technology to monitor the real-time location, movement patterns, and behavior of wildlife or pets, aiding in research, conservation, and pet safety.
-There is a need for Internet-enabled tracking collars for animals to be designed with a multiple year lifespan to avoid interference with the animals.
-Satellite tracking devices are deployed in ultra remote areas.
-In-order to preserve battery power the device only powers on when it is required.

-GSM or cellular technology is widely deployed where connectivity is available - however GSM is also highly intensive on battery power.
-Devices either have a large battery or are only powered on when required.
+There is a need for Internet-enabled tracking collars for animals to be designed with a multiple-year lifespan to avoid interference with the animals.
+Satellite tracking devices are deployed in ultra-remote areas.
+To preserve battery power, the device only powers on when required.
+GSM or cellular technology is widely deployed where connectivity is available - however, GSM is also highly intensive on battery power.
+Devices, like Airtag from Apple, either have a large battery or are only powered on when required, and may need to be constantly recharged.

 Sigfox or LoRa are new technologies powering the Internet of Things connectivity.
 These technologies are beginning to be deployed in remote areas due to their ease of deployment and incredibly long range.
-The advantages of these technologies for an animal tracking collar is that the device form size can be minimised and the battery life extended greatly.
-Sigfox has already covered large parts of the Kruger National Park in South Africa allowing rangers to better track smaller forms of wildlife.
+The advantages of these technologies for an animal tracking collar are that the device form size can be minimised, and the battery life is considerably extended.
+Sigfox has already covered large parts of the Kruger National Park in South Africa, allowing rangers to track smaller forms of wildlife better.